rsmacapinlac/nageraser/README.md

 # Nageraser

   This is a compiler of timesheet information so that I stopped getting nagged on timesheets.

+  I use RescueTime to automatically track what I do on various devices / computers.
+I needed a way to consolidate some of tasks into projects (ie. When I'm working on Prompt on iOS, then it is most likely that I'm writing code for Project A).

 ## Usage